-Black Immigrants Are Part of the U.S. Immigrant Experience
+Black Immigrants Are an Important Part of the U.S. Immigrant Experience

 At the same time, Black immigrants face unique challenges in comparison to other immigrants, born from factors like anti-Black discrimination and racial prejudice, which can be layered on top of their experience as immigrants.
-By understanding these challenges, we can begin to examine the realities Black immigrants face, while also highlighting the ways Black immigrants contribute to the changing face of American life.
+By understanding these challenges, we can begin to examine the realities Black immigrants face, while also highlighting the ways Black immigrants contribute to the changing fabric of American society.

 For the purposes of this report, a Black immigrant is defined as any person who was born outside the United States to non-U.S. citizen parents and who identifies as Black or African American alone or in combination with another race or races in the American Community Survey (ACS).
-Public data sources include data collected from 2013-2018.
+Public data sources include data collected from 2013 through 2022.

-Black immigrants come from diverse regions of the world, and they tend to have lived in the United States for extended periods, according to a report by the Black Alliance for Just Immigration (BAJI).
-For example, Black immigrants from Jamaica, Haiti, and the Dominican Republic began moving to the United States in greater numbers during the 1960s in response to national and geopolitical changes such as Jamaica’s independence from the United Kingdom in 1962, the brutal Duvalier dictatorship in Haiti, or the civil war and subsequent invasion of the Dominican Republic.
+Black immigrants also tend to have lived in the United States for extended periods, according to a report by the Black Alliance for Just Immigration (BAJI).
+For example, people from Jamaica, Haiti, and the Dominican Republic began moving to the United States in greater numbers during the 1960s in response to national and geopolitical changes such as Jamaica’s independence from the United Kingdom in 1962, the brutal Duvalier dictatorship in Haiti, or the civil war and subsequent invasion of the Dominican Republic.
 One out of three Black immigrants are from Jamaica or Haiti, and around 42% of Caribbean immigrants arrived in the U.S. before 1990.

-Because many Black immigrants come from English-speaking countries, such as former British colonies like Jamaica and Nigeria.
+Additionally, many Black immigrants come from English-speaking countries, such as former British colonies like Jamaica and Nigeria.
 Coupled with the levels of post-secondary education (discussed below) attained by many Black immigrants, this means that Black immigrants report higher rates of English proficiency in comparison to other immigrant groups: 60% of Hispanic immigrants and 81% of Asian immigrants speak English well or better than other immigrants.
 In contrast, 90% of Black immigrants speak English well or better than other immigrant groups.

 Where Black Immigrants Call Home

 Black immigrants tend to live in highly concentrated regions of the country.
-With 863,901 Black immigrants in 2018, New York is the top state of residence — but trends show that the Black immigrant population in other states is significantly growing.
+With 913,550 Black immigrants in 2019, New York is the top state of residence — but trends show that the Black immigrant population in other states is growing significantly.

 Black Immigrants’ Socioeconomic Status